 Let me know if you know, but don't say it won't kill someone; because there are graveyards full of those who have proven those claims as false.

-Thanks.
-Want to answer more questions in the Health & Fitness category?
-Maybe give some free advice about: Mental health?
-Peeps answered Wednesday September 3 2008, 9:12 am: Although I am completely unaware as to how much Novolog it would take to commit suicide successfully, I am certain that it would be very difficult to go through with simply because your body would enter a state of shock and, most likely, a comatose state before the death occurred.
+Peeps answered Wednesday September 3 2008, 1:12 pm: Although I am completely unaware as to how much Novolog it would take to commit suicide successfully, I am certain that it would be very difficult to go through with simply because your body would enter a state of shock and, most likely, a comatose state before the death occurred.
 Within this time, it is likely that someone will find you or you will come to your senses and find that death was not what you have been seeking.

 I have read many, many tales of people wanting to commit suicide.
 It's fairly common now, as you well know.
 I have read of a few near-death experiences where a person is just about to "go" and lose consciousness and finds themselves panicking, realizing that they are making a huge mistake.
 Luckily, these people have survived, although a few I have read have become brain damaged.